 The fund levies a total expense ratio of 0.30%, which is in the upper of the range for ETFs tracking the NASDAQ 100.
 Other potential costs associated with holding this fund which are not included in the TER include rebalancing costs, bid-ask spreads and brokerage fees.

 There is no scarcity of alternatives to this fund.
 Amundi, ComStage, iShares, Credit Suisse and Lyxor all provide ETFs tracking the NASDAQ 100 at lower TERs ranging from 0.23% to 0.31%.
-However, the largest fund in terms of assets under management is this ETF from PowerShare, which charges a TER of 0.30%.
+The largest alternative is the ETF from iShares, which charges a TER of 0.31%.

 Investors looking for a more diversified index providing exposure to US equities could consider using the iShares S&P 500 Index ETF to express their view.
-The S&P 500 Index’s largest sector exposure is IT (18%), followed by financials (16%) and health care (12%).
-The biggest single issuer exposure is Apple (4%), followed by Exxon Mobil (3%).
+The S&P 500 Index’s largest sector exposure is IT (18%), followed by financials (16%) and health care (13%).
+The biggest single issuer exposure is Exxon Mobil (3%), followed by Apple (3%).